Ksdheeraj9/React-app/README.md

-Note: Inspired from the chord diagram develope by delimited.io
+Note: Inspired from the chord diagram developed by delimited.io

 link for the actual one: http://www.delimited.io/blog/2014/11/18/interactive-chord-diagrams-in-d3